AFLplusplus/AFLplusplus/custom_mutators/gramatron/README.md

 in the [ISSTA'21 paper](https://nebelwelt.net/files/21ISSTA.pdf).
 The artifact to reproduce the experiments presented in the paper are present in `artifact/`.
 Instructions to run a sample campaign and incorporate new grammars is presented below:

 # Compiling

-Simply execute `./build_gramatron_mutator.sh`
+Execute `./build_gramatron_mutator.sh`

 # Running